 Ways to minimise your risk of underinsurance

 - Use home and contents calculators to work out how much cover you may need.
-Our calculators are available here.
 Many insurers now offer calculators on their websites or even downloadable smartphone and tablet applications

 - If the amount the calculator shows is different to your sum insured, consider reviewing all your assets in greater detail by carrying out a room-by-room inventory.
 An inventory may also be useful if you need to make a claim

 - Making an inventory of all of your belongings allows you to work out how much it would cost to replace the existing contents with brand new items.
-Click here for our household inventory checklist
+Understand Insurance has a household inventory checklist.

 - The resale value of your property may be quite different to the rebuilding cost.
 A builder or a professional valuer can help you work out the cost of rebuilding your property and any external structures such as sheds or fences.
 Also consider common additional costs such as demolition, debris removal and architectural, engineering and council costs.
 Include external structures such as fences or sheds

 - Check your cover regularly.
 Review the sum you have insured on your policies each time you renew them to make sure your cover doesn’t get eroded by inflation

 - Make sure you understand the insurance product you have chosen by carefully reading the Product Disclosure Statement, which sets out the policy that your insurer supplies

 - Understand the difference between a total replacement policy and a sum insured policy

 - Understand the difference between defined events and accidental damage